 Two contracts were awarded for carrying out the biological studies in Phase 8.
 One was signed with the Consortium led by AZTI for both sampling and biological analysis, including microchemical and genetic ones.
 Under this contract, the task of maintaining the GBYP Tissue Bank was again entrusted to AZTI, that has been managing it since the beginning of the Programme.
-The second contract was signed with the University of Bologna - BiGeA-for sampling only.
+The second contract was signed with the University of Bologna - BiGeA- for sampling only.
 It must be pointed out that the University of Bologna could not fulfil the sampling objectives fixed in the contract within the envisaged period.
 Thus, they asked for an extension in order to complete the sampling scheme.
 Such extension was approved, allowing them to take samples during the 2019 fishing season, taking advantage of the extension already approved for the whole Phase 8.
+The final reports of these activities are available in Annex 1a, documents no. 13-14.

 In addition, to ensure the availability of biological samples from adult bluefin tuna representative of the whole population, enough to elaborate reliable ALK or carry out in a future "close kin" studies, a complementary sampling has also been performed, as in previous phases 6 and 7, in BFT farms.
 After a call for tenders to this end was launched in April 2018, Contracts for that purpose were awarded to two enterprises.
 One was AquaBioTech, from Malta, for providing samples from at least 300 specimens from the Southern Tyrrhenian Sea and at least 300 specimens from the Central/Southern Mediterranean Sea.
 The other one was Taxon, from Spain, for providing samples for at least 300 specimens fished in the Balearic Sea.
 Additional samples were also provided by ICCAT ROPs and by tagging teams.
+The final reports of these activities are available in Annex 1a, documents no. 15-16.